 Current animal protection laws are woefully out of touch with community expectations.
 Across NSW, the majority of eggs still come from battery caged farming systems, many pigs are confined in crates and sow stalls, and we still cut off large chunks of flesh from sheep without even providing pain relief.

-It’s legal in NSW to run a large scale puppy farm, it’s legal to possess videos of bestiality, and there are major exemptions to acts of animal cruelty for industries that use animals to make a profit.
+It’s legal in NSW to run a large scale puppy farm, it’s legal to run cruel experiments such as ‘forced drowning tests, and there are major exemptions to acts of animal cruelty for industries that use animals to make a profit.

 There’s a reason the laws are so weak - the Minister for Agriculture, who holds the portfolio for animal protection, also represents and is in charge of promoting animal use industries.
 Imagine having a Minister for Mining in charge of environmental protection.
 There is a major conflict of interest here that needs to change.